soliloquy-data/sales-optimization-insights/README.md

-# 📊 Sales Optimization And Insights
+# 📊 Sales Insights & Optimization Dashboard

-This portfolio project demonstrates how data-driven insights can drive better sales strategy, agent performance, and customer retention.
+This project demonstrates how data-driven insights can drive better sales strategy, agent performance, and customer retention.
 It is divided into two parts:

 - ✅ **SQL Analysis** – Extracting actionable insights via analytical queries